ThomasCluzel/mt-correlation-tests/README.md

 may want to compile the project yourself rather than using docker.

 To compile and run the code with docker:
-- Compile the code (and run unit tests) by building the image: `docker build -t mt-project .`
+- Compile the code (and run unit tests) by building the image:
+`docker build -t mt-correlation-tests .`
-- Run the statistical tests by running a container: `docker run --rm mt-project`
+- Run the statistical tests by running a container:
+`docker run --rm mt-correlation-tests`

 :warning: It is mandatory to have an internet connection the first time you build the container because it needs to download the base image namely